-Offense 1: 1 day of in-school suspension (ISS)

-Offense 2: 2 days of in-school suspension (ISS)

-Offense 3: Loss of use of device for remainder of the semester.
+- Offense 1 = One (1) day of in-school suspension (ISS). - Offense 2 = Two (2) days of in-school suspension (ISS). - Offense 3 or more = One (1) day of out-of-school suspension for each offense (OSS).

 Note: Major damage to a device could result in loss of device privileges for the whole school year.
 This determination will be made by the school administration.